Kimvangrondelle/sc_glioma_atlas/README.md

 - Process-neat: Contains files to preprocess the samples per study in a single function using the parameters extracted from the individual process files.
 - Results_section_plots: Contains files to produce scatterplots used in the thesis and the final result lists.
 - Sandbox: Contains files used to test pieces of code.
-- Validation: Contains files used for different ways of validation.
+- Validation: Contains files for different ways of validation.
 - Wies_glass_validatie: Contains files used for validation using external data (correlation plot).

 ### Files